 Papillomas may go away on their own without treatment.
 This is due to the capability of the immune system.
 In the vast majority of cases, they are subject to surgical removal followed by histological examination.

-At Venus Clinic we use a CO2 laser.
+At Venus Clinic we use a CO2 laser for papilloma removal.

 Read in detail - Papilommas laser removal.